sn8ke01/Cybernomicon/README.md

 # Field Manual
-I dont't like learing stuff twice (though sometimes I do).
+I don't like learning stuff twice (though sometimes I do).

 <a href="Linux/Linux.md" title=Linux>\<Linux\><br /></a>
 <a href="#Windows">\<Windows\><br /></a>